 The Facebook group was created in May 2015 and this is where the group really began to grow and flourish.
 The group is very active and is good for sharing stories, chatting, getting support and help on SCA related issues.
 We’ve had a couple of webinars given by a cardiologist, have surveys and polls to gauge member views and help people understand where they are in their recovery.

-The group is a closed one, which means only members of it can see any posts within it (unless they are already externally visible).
+The group is private, which means only members of it can see any posts within it (unless they are already externally visible).
 We’d recommend you join us as this is where most interaction happens.
 We try to ensure that new members are in the right place by asking a couple of simple questions.
 If you request to join, please do make sure you answer them so that we know you are genuine (unfortunately we get quite a few bogus requests and from people not understanding fully what the group is about).

 We try to attend to join requests within 24 hours, but please bear with us as we’re only volunteers!
 If you are accepted (most are!), you’ll probably get welcomed with a post.
 We suggest that new people introduce themselves and give a brief overview of their SCA story, this is not compulsory so don’t feel pressured to do it if you don’t feel able, but it helps other members to understand what perspective you are coming from.
 If you do an introductory post we’d recommend doing it as a new one rather than commenting on someone elses.
 Facebook is not perfect and unfortunately comments often get hidden and so it would be a shame if you told us your story and we didn’t get to see it.